act-rules/act-rules.github.io/pages/examples/target-is-visible-exuqdg.md

 ## Background

 This "rule" does not check any accessibility requirement.
 It is meant to provide examples of the "[visible][]" definition in a programmatic and testable way, so that tool implementers can easily verify that they correctly implement the definition.
-This "rule" should not be used in any kind of audit and is only meant as a way for implementers to test part of their tools that are not directly tested by any of the true rules.
+This "rule" should not be used in any kind of audit and is only meant as a way for implementers to test parts of their tools that are not directly tested by any of the actual rules.

 ## Test Cases